Here I am, Lord. by Mark Bradford

 Times of waiting – ‘spaces between’ – are always full of pain.
 Yet, at the same time, they are also locations of great opportunity and even overwhelming hope, for in them we stand on the threshold of something altogether new.
 Vitally, disruption creates a unique space for reimagination.
 The emptiness of the space between offers a whole new perspective from which to glimpse life, both as it was before and as it might be in the future.

-The BRF ‘Here I am, Lord’ online conference on Saturday October 9, 2021 provides the chance for us all to review and renew our calling.
 As we emerge from this disruptive season, how do we discern the way forward in our various ministries and callings?
 We all face deep questions about what God is calling us to in the coming days.
 What do we need to pick up again?
 What do we need to let go?
 What does God want of us as we step out into the world again?
-We’ll be exploring 1 Samuel 3, with plenty of space for worship, reflection and practical wisdom as we reflect on God’s calling for each of our lives.
+Explore 1 Samuel 3, with plenty of space for worship, reflection and practical wisdom and reflect on God’s calling for our lives.

 Why not join us as we wait on the Lord, and say to him, ‘Here I am’.